humanitycodes/www/coursework/lessons/slides/rails-intro.md

 Since Rails apps often get a little more complex, we organize things a little differently.
 Instead of having our routes and actions together, our routes are all listed in `config/routes.rb` and our actions are organized into __controllers__ in the `app/controllers` folder.

 It's hard to wrap your head around without an example, so let's start creating some pages for our app.
-On the next page, we'll expore the process by creating _Home_ and _About_ pages.
+On the next page, we'll explore the process by creating _Home_ and _About_ pages.

 ---

-## Rails generators
+## Adding features with Rails generators

 Rails has nifty __generators__ to make common tasks simpler.
 We need some static pages (i.e. pages that aren't tied to our database), so let's create a new controller called `static` to keep them in.
 This controller will have two actions, called `home` and `about`.